 How an in-country review task is done?

-Next, select a glossary package (to review the project's terminology) or a translation package (to review actual translations).
+Next, select the glossary package (to review the project's terminology) or a translation package (to review actual translations).

 Also, once the project is completed, the glossary is merged with the main terminology repository and used in future projects.

 As an in-country reviewer, you have five options available in a project:

 👉 Please leave a comment each time you reject a segment, so translators understand your reasons better.

 To leave a comment or an answer to translators

 To add a reference image to a segment (a translator/proofreader will be able to preview the image when translating)